PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 ### v1.7.4-beta (2021-05-30)
 * Add extra protections against save file corruption.
+* Minor improvements to the way the game handles a corrupted save file.

 ### v1.7.3-beta (2021-05-30)
 * Refactored the code and optimized the engine a bit.